“Give it all back to St. Albans!”

 *

-From the basin of the Lower Dam to the right is the Hartland Grain & Grocery Storage Building.
+From the basin of the Lower Dam to the right is the future Hartland Grain & Grocery Storage Building.
 The white building on the left is the former G. W. Furber Jewelry Store with the Carriage House behind it.
 To the far left is the new Linn Woolen Mill building.

 *